 - The blog has become a business, which causes two major impacts on food shopping: (1) I’m much, much busier and don’t have the time to run all over town to save a buck or two.
 (2) I have some discretionary funds…so I put them in the food budget and let loose quite a bit.
 I choose organic dry goods, because I can, now.
 I grab organic lettuce 90% of the time at the grocery and focus on it at market in the summer.
 I still can’t stomach the cost of organic peppers in the grocery store but try to freeze a ton in the summer for winter use.
-Canned tomatoes now come in glass jars from Tropical Traditions, organic.
+Canned tomatoes now come in glass jars, organic.
 I never buy conventional meat – it makes me shudder – so we only eat it when we’re out or visiting someone, and I just choose not to worry.
 I buy organic or at least ‘better’ cheese about 50% of the time now…and sheesh, that’s a huge increase, like 3-4x as much as conventional cheese.
 Not for the weak of budget.

 Even with about 75-90% of our food eaten in the home ending up organic at this point, I still don’t tell people it’s a “must have.”
 Finances are a huge concern on this issue, and I haven’t forgotten what a small food budget feels like.
 Ours increased a breathtaking amount when I just spent whatever I wanted, more or less.
 Staggering.
 Not everyone has that luxury, and I’m grateful, but also realistic when I give advice.